 Sending an SMS code is another factor that isn’t as secure as it appears.
 In fact, the National Institution of Standards and Technology no longer endorses SMS codes as an authentication tool because attackers can very easily intercept a message meant for someone else’s phone.
 Physical USB keys or mobile devices with an authenticator app can be lost or stolen, and once an attacker has access to a possession factor, the resource’s identity verification is compromised.
 Though they’re considered to be the strongest, even biometric factors like fingerprints and facial verification also have weaknesses.
 We’ve all seen the trick to lift fingerprints using a piece of tape, and other biometrics can also be replicated in order to trick applications to verify a user’s identity.

 Part of deploying a secure authentication method means understanding the risks posed by each factor, and combining them effectively to mitigate those risks.
 An adaptive approach that evaluates varying circumstances like network, geography, IP zone, and others can help align potential authentication factors to the risk level.

-For instance, if your organisation’s internal database receives an authentication request from a user that is on your network and located within your organisation’s city and zip code, a password and medium-to-high assurance authentication factor like a physical key or biometric factor is probably all you need to verify that user’s identity.
+For instance, if your organization’s internal database receives an authentication request from a user that is on your network and located within your organization’s city and zip code, a password and medium-to-high assurance authentication factor like a physical key or biometric factor is probably all you need to verify that user’s identity.
 However, if the request comes from an unknown network, or from a city that’s new for that user, you might consider adding a mobile push request to help prove their identity.

 Even though they may sit at different points of the assurance scale, all authentication factors have weaknesses.
-Organisations looking to better secure their data—and that of their workforce and customers—need to implement an Adaptive MFA approach that assesses the risk of each unique login request, and selects authentication factors accordingly.
+Organizations looking to better secure their data—and that of their workforce and customers—need to implement an Adaptive MFA approach that assesses the risk of each unique login request, and selects authentication factors accordingly.